Flawless/rlyeh/README.md

 # rlyeh
-rlyeh is gentoo overlay with 1 rare package
+rlyeh is gentoo overlay with 2 rare packages